Xeseuses/toughtvoyager/content/posts/🏮The Lantern at the Edge.md

   - privacy
 Links:
 Created: 2025-06-07T16:49:35
-stage: 🌿 Budding
+stage:
 Title: 🏮The Lantern at the Edge
 date: 2025-06-07
 lastmod: 2025-06-07
 showOnHomepage: "true"
-trailStage: 🚪 Threshold
+trail: "true"
+showontrail: "true"
 ---
 ## 🔥Welcome...
 You have found the lantern at the edge.